pzaino/thecrowler/README.md

 ### What ChatGPT thinks about the CROWLer ;)

+(The following section is intentionally light-hearted and non-authoritative.)

 "The CROWler is not just a tool; it's a commitment to ethical, efficient, and effective web crawling.
 Whether you're conducting academic research, market analysis, or enhancing your cybersecurity posture, The CROWler delivers with